 Understanding Henri Cartier-Bresson in 6 seconds

-I notice that Henri Cartier-Bresson had a period from 1931-1934 where his images was clearly inspired by cubism and he did some really inspiring and impressive work.
+I notice that Henri Cartier-Bresson had a period from 1931-1934 where his images were clearly inspired by Cubism, and he did some really inspiring and impressive work.
 He seemed very enthusiastic.

-Then he had a period with quite a lot of Mexican women that were mostly nude (which I guess was also an enthusiastic period; but those photographs are not generally known), then a serious political period.
-And then he had a period of commercial success doing portraits and reportages for magazines, but seemed less enthusiastic about it himself.
-And eventually he went back to painting.
+Then he had a period with quite a lot of Mexican women who were mostly nude (which I guess was also an enthusiastic period, though those photographs are not generally known), followed by a serious political period.
+After that, he experienced commercial success doing portraits and reportages for magazines, but he seemed less enthusiastic about it himself.
+Eventually, he went back to painting.

 1932 - Cubism 1933 - Cubism